 Experiential Education Programs for Criminal Justice Professionals and Civic Leaders

-Presentations on Criminal Justice Reform, Mass Incarceration, Constitutional Principles and Policing
+Presentations on Implicit Bias, Criminal Justice Reform, Mass Incarceration, Constitutional Principles, Policing and other Social Justice Issues